proboterror/SCART_Cable_Breakout/README.md

 Send "gerbers" folder content packed to zip archive.

 ## Build Notes
-Be aware when ordering SMD capacitors: they should be minimal height 3.9 ~ 4.5 mm, depending on specific SCAT connector.
+Be aware when ordering SMD capacitors: they should be minimal height 3.9 ~ 4.5 mm, depending on specific SCART connector.
 Or use A,B,C size tantalum capacitors.

 180 Ohms resistor always should be soldered.